OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_663.rst

 - Added a guide for :ref:`replacing a failing OpenNebula front-end host <Replace failing front-end>`.
 - :ref:`Backup dialog in FireEdge Sunstone updated to make datastore selection optional if not needed <vm_backup>`.
 - :ref:`Add support to delete "in-chain" disk snapshots for tree layouts (qcow2) <vm_guide_2_disk_snapshots_managing>`.
+- :ref:`Customizable option to disable the Automatic Network Selection toggle on Sunstone <vgg_vn_automatic>`

 The following issues have been solved in 6.6.3: